Everything You Need to Know Before Your First PCS Move

 School Options for Military Kids

-For example, the Virginia Department of Education’s School Quality Profiles is a collection of in-depth information about all of the state’s schools and can be searched in various ways.
-Individualized state and school statistics are sometimes more helpful for parents to understand and put into context versus a website filled with parents’ opinions and complaints.
+For example, the Virginia Department of Education’s School Quality Profiles is a collection of in-depth information about all the state’s schools and searchable in various ways.
+Individualized state and school statistics can be more helpful for parents to understand and put into context versus a website filled with parents’ opinions and complaints.

 Military Spouse Employment and Education

-Finding employment every PCS cycle is a huge challenge.
+Finding employment after every PCS move is a huge challenge.
 Military spouses are a resourceful bunch and work hard to find ways around the lack of opportunities.
 Luckily, now is the best time in history to be a spouse looking to expand career and job options.
-Reaching out to the multitude of organizations that are designed to further military spouse professions is the first step.
+Reaching out to the multitude of organizations designed to further military spouse professions is the first step.

 - Ultimate Guide for Military Spouse Employment